 Yes, your SMS will most likely be open eventually.
 But its engagement is a whole other story.
-The table above present the best time engagement wise.
+The table above presents the best time engagement wise.

-This is why having a professional SMS marketing tool is vital for a great text message campaign.
-With a professional tool you will be able to schedule SMS to be sent at the exact best time for your audience to engage with your message.
+This is why having a professional tool with unlimited text marketing plans is vital for a great text message campaign.
+With a professional tool, you will be able to schedule SMS to be sent at the exact best time for your audience to engage with your message.

 How to schedule SMS to send anytime you want?

-You can schedule SMS to be sent at any time you want with a professional SMS marketing tool, such as Appointible.
+You can schedule SMS to be sent at any time you want with a professional SMS marketing software.

-The greatest advantage of using a text message marketing tool for businesses is that you can composed, prepare and schedule SMS for whole audiences, instead of just a single person at a time.
+The greatest advantage of using a text message marketing tool for businesses is that you can compose, prepare and schedule SMS for whole audiences, instead of just a single person at a time.